safalyakumbhare/safalyakumbhare/README.md

 <h1 align="center">Hello World 👋, I'm Safalya Kumbhare</h1>
-<h3 align="center">I’m a passionate web developer with solid skills in HTML, CSS, and a working knowledge of JavaScript.
-I leverage frameworks like Bootstrap and jQuery to create responsive and interactive web experiences.
-My expertise extends to backend development, where I excel in PHP, seamlessly connecting dynamic websites to MySQL databases.
-To enhance my productivity, I utilize AI tools like GitHub Copilot, Blackbox AI, and various other development tools.</h3>
+<h3 align="center">A Full Stack Laravel Developer with a solid foundation gained through an industrial training course in PHP
+Laravel.
+Currently working as a Laravel Developer Intern on a live project, actively contributing to backend development, API integration, and user experience enhancement.
+Also pursuing a React training program covering React 19, Redux, and Firebase to expand frontend capabilities.
+Eager to apply and grow my skills in a full-time role while contributing to innovative and impactful web solutions.</h3>

-- 🌱 I’m currently learning **HTML5 , CSS3 , BOOTSTRAP 5 , JS , JQUERY , MYSQL , PHP , LARAVEL , WORDPRESS**
+- 🌱 I’m currently learning **HTML5 , CSS3 , BOOTSTRAP 5 , JS , JQUERY , MYSQL , PHP , LARAVEL , REACT**

 - 👨‍💻 All of my projects are available at [safalyakumbhare.github.io](safalyakumbhare.github.io)

-- 💬 Ask me about **PHP , LARAVEL FRAMEWORK , FRONT-END AND BACK-END DEVELOPMENT**
+- 💬 Ask me about **PHP , LARAVEL FRAMEWORK , REACT , FRONT-END AND BACK-END DEVELOPMENT**

 - 📫 How to reach me **safalyakumbhare@gmail.com**